 Now, we’re going to get into some sneaky tactics… stealing your competitors’ audience (or at least hijacking them).

-For this step, you’ll want to use Backlink Finder (comming soon!).
+For this step, you’ll want to use Backlink Checker.
 This tool allows you to check all of the niche pages that link back to the competitor’s main site.
 These are referred to as backlinks, and they can provide some excellent insight into potential target audiences for your brand.

 For example, let’s just say that you happen to notice that your competitor has a lot of backlinks from athletic-oriented blogs.